Where Are You Christmas?

-"Christmas, Why Can't I Find You?" is a song written by Mariah Carey, James Horner and Will Jennings for the movie How the Grinch Stole Christmas in 2000.
-In the film, it is first sung by Taylor Momsen, who played Cindy Lou Who.
+"Where Are You Christmas?" is a song written by Mariah Carey, James Horner and Will Jennings for the movie How the Grinch Stole Christmas in 2000.
+In the film, it is first sung by Taylor Momsen, who played Cindy Lou Who under the title, "Christmas, Why Can't I Find You?".

-Mariah Carey wrote a full-length pop version of the song with additional lyrics, renamed "Where Are You Christmas?", for the film's soundtrack.
+Mariah Carey wrote a full-length pop version of the song with additional lyrics for the film's soundtrack.
 The song was originally recorded by Carey, but because of a legal case with her ex-husband Tommy Mottola, it could not be released, so it was re-recorded and released by Faith Hill.
 A CD single of Hill's rendition was released December 11, 2000.
 A video was released featuring Hill singing from the Grinch's mountaintop home, interspersed with clips from the film and a cameo appearance by Momsen as Cindy Lou Who.

 Composition

 "Where Are You Christmas?" is a power ballad written by James Horner and Will Jennings, with additional lyrics provided by Mariah Carey.
 The song is composed in the key of B♭ major and set to a slow tempo of 56 BPM.
 Hill's vocals range almost two octaves, from F_{3} to E♭_{5}.

 In a 2021 interview with Harper's Bazaar, Carey stated that she thought "up the song's bridge, which transforms melancholy into triumph, in the car en route to work with" Horner.